afcarl/reviews.sentiments.classifier/README.md

-# Building Movies Reviews Classifier
+# Movies Reviews Sentiment Classifier

 #### This code aims to build a classifier on movie reviews. ####
 The classification is binary, meaning we aim to predict whether a review is positive or negative.